Skip to main content

 What is Required

 A one-hour, condensed research security training course that meets the requirement for all Federal agencies can be found in BuckeyeLearn and must be taken by May 25, 2026.
-Employees needing to take the training will receive an automated email once the course is assigned, with subsequent reminders to those who have not taken it prior to the deadline.
+There is no option to test out.
+Employees that need to take the training will receive an automated email once the course is assigned, with subsequent reminders to those who have not taken it prior to the deadline.

 Each spring, employees will receive an automated email to complete the annual training and remain in compliance.